diiaz2910/lotto-frontend/README.md

 ### Current Status:
 COLAB Connected to MongoDB and fetching data done.
 GRAPHQL Server working receiving queries from playground/postman and pending to deploy on VERCEL.
 Developing forms to connect front and back and writing graphql documentation on frontend project.
+Evualuating best way to present charts and tables with search and sort.

 ### Features:
 - **Vite**: Fast build tool and development server.